Sure Dividend

 Valuation & Expected Returns

-If the shares revert to our fair value P/E ratio, future returns would be reduced by 5.3% per year over the next five years.
-We see fair value at $86 per share today, which compares very unfavorably to the current share price of $113.
+If the valuation multiple expands to our fair value P/E, future returns would be increased by 0.6% per year over the next five years.

+Earnings growth and dividends will add to shareholder returns.
 We forecast 6% annual earnings growth for Cincinnati Financial.
-In addition, the stock has a current dividend yield of 2.7%, which is above that of the S&P 500.
+In addition, the stock has a current dividend yield of 2.7%.

 Final Thoughts